hyper-expanse/hyper-expanse.github.io/content/spec/labels.md

 Instead, use `defect` or `bug`, which are complete English words that communicate meaning on their own.

-Beyond the expectation that the metadata MUST be understandable, no other expectations are placed on what may be used.

 ## Description

 Labels MAY have a description attached to provide guidance on the proper use of the label.

-A description MUST NOT be used solely to convey meaning of the additional metadata, as the additional metadata MUST be able to stand on its own as described in the section above.
+A description MUST NOT be used as the sole way to convey meaning of the additional metadata, as the additional metadata MUST be able to stand on its own as described in the section above.

 Descriptions MUST be complete sentences.
 Capitalized, with a period at the end.